-It’s next to impossible to make a solid foundation for financial planning without rolling forecasts these days.
+Create a solid foundation for financial planning with rolling forecasts

 The objective of budgeting is to create a continuous financial plan, usually for a fiscal or calendar year.
 These plans guide resource allocation, inform strategy, and allow companies to evaluate performance.

-Enter rolling forecasts.
-This article will provide an overview of the rolling forecast process and how it differs from traditional budgeting, delve into the pros and cons, and look at the steps you need to take to implement a rolling forecast that will add value to your company.
+Our guide to rolling forecasts provides an overview of the rolling forecast process and how it differs from traditional budgeting.
+We also delve into the pros and cons of rolling forecasts and look at the steps you need to take to implement a rolling forecast that will add value to your company.

 A 12-month rolling forecast gives you insights well past the traditional annual budget time frame.
 This is because the dates on which the budget starts and ends are artificial constructs in the first place and may be completely irrelevant in the context of sales seasonality, project timelines, and other business factors.